bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/README.md

 2. Pots 1 - 6 (Please note these require special care as mentioned below)
 3. Rotary Encoder
 4. OLED Screen
-5. 2 Leds (Short pin goes to the square pad)
+5. 2 Leds (You'll need to cut the legs short almost flush with the PCB, Short pin goes to the square pad)
 6. 2 Footswitches

 * PLEASE NOTE - the Pots need to be electrically isolated from some of the soldered pins that stick out on the PCB where some of them go.
 My solution was to stick some of this double sided foam tape from [Amazon](https://www.amazon.com/gp/product/B0948VDFPY) under each Pot between the pot in the PCB to avoid anything from shorting out.
 This is definitely needed!
 As you can see in the following image, I just cut the tape, stick it on the bottom and then attach the Pot to the PCB.
 It creates a little separate from the soldered pins.